Edinburgh Travel Guide, Ireland Travel Tips and Weekend Getaways from the UK

 Dean Village is one of those places in Edinburgh that makes you slow down without even trying.

-One moment you are walking through the busy West End, with buses, shopfronts and city noise around you.
-A few minutes later, you are standing beside the Water of Leith, looking at old stone buildings, cobbled lanes, ivy-covered walls and little bridges that feel almost too pretty to be real.
+Just a few minutes later, you find yourself by the Water of Leith, looking at old stone buildings, cobbled lanes, ivy-covered walls, and charming little bridges that seem almost too beautiful to be real.

 What's in this post?